Iran authorities arrest actress of Oscar-winning movie

 Shekari was executed Dec.
 9 after being charged by an Iranian court with blocking a street in Tehran and attacking a member of the country’s security forces with a machete.

-Iran has been rocked by protests since the Sept.
-16 death of 22-year-old Mahsa Amini, who died after being detained by the morality police.
-The protests have since morphred into one of the most serious challenges to Iran’s theocracy installed by the 1979 Islamic Revolution.

-Hengameh Ghaziani and Katayoun Riahi, two other famous actresses in Iran, were arrested by authorities for expressing solidarity with protesters on social media.
-Both have been released.
+In November, Hengameh Ghaziani and Katayoun Riahi, two other famous Iranian actresses, were arrested by authorities for expressing solidarity with protesters on social media.
+Voria Ghafouri, an Iranian soccer player, was also arrested last month for ‘’insulting the national soccer team and propagandizing against the government.”
+All three have been released.

+Since September, Alidoosti has openly expressed solidarity with protesters in at least three posts on Instagram.
+Her account, which had some 8 million followers, has been suspended.

+Both Shekari and Rahnavard were executed less than a month after they were charged, underscoring the speed at which Iran now carries out death sentences imposed for alleged crimes related to the demonstrations.
+Activists say at least a dozen people have been sentenced to death in closed-door hearings.
+Iran is one of the one the world’s top executioners.

 At least 495 people have been killed in the demonstrations amid a harsh security crackdown, according to Human Rights Activists in Iran, a group that has been monitoring the protests since they began.
 Over 18,200 people have been detained by authorities.